How to Visit Rio Lagartos Yucatan Mexico in 2025

-In this post, I’m sharing everything you need to know about visiting Rio Lagartos Yucatan, including how to get there, boat tour information, and visitor tips.
+In this post, Iβm sharing everything you need to know about visiting RΓo Lagartos, including how to get there, boat tour details, and helpful tips to make the most of your experience.

 Rio Lagartos is a tiny fishing village on the Gulf Coast of Mexico’s Yucatan peninsula.